rubenspgcavalcante/angular-amd-styleguide/README.md

 the provider factory create the instance of the artifact, like:

     ...
-    function ($scope, $filter, userService) {
+    function HomeController ($scope, $filter, userService) {
         //All the dependecies are already injected!
         ...
     }
     ...

-But there's a problem, when you minify you code, all the arguments names will be changed, and the Angular injector doesn't knows which are the providers.
-So, you will probably inject using this format:
+**But there's a problem**, when you minify your code, all the arguments names will be changed, and the Angular injector doesn't knows which are the providers.
+So, to prevent this, you will probably inject using this format:

-**Wrong**
+**Avoid**

     ...
     ['$scope', '$filter', 'UserService', function ($scope, $filter, userService) {